hbctraining/DGE_workshop/lessons/DGE_workflow.md

 ## Quality Control

-The next step in the DESeq2 workflow is QC, which includes sample-level and gene-level analyses.
+The next step in the DESeq2 workflow is QC, which includes sample-level and gene-level steps.

 <img src="../img/deseq_workflow_qc.png" width="200">